novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-117.md

 As expected, Korea had become a leading country in high-speed internet.

-‘But why doesn’t Son Jung-ui think of directly providing the service?’
+‘But why doesn’t Son Jung-yi think of directly providing the service?’

 In his previous life, he definitely did provide that service.